Closing the Gaps

 Provincial Coverage

-Provincial health plans do not cover vision care for working-age Canadians, with some exceptions for those with a diagnosed eye disease.
-This makes group vision care plans critically important for the diagnosis of eye diseases and maintenance of the vision health of working Canadians.
+Provincial health plans generally do not cover routine vision care for working-age Canadians, with some exceptions for those with a diagnosed eye disease.
+This makes comprehensive coverage under group vision care plans critically important in supporting early diagnosis of eye diseases, ongoing eye care, and maintaining the vision health of working Canadians.

 Coverage varies by province and territory.
 Check with each jurisdiction for details on coverage.
 Use the links for more information on your province or territory’s coverage for vision care.